 Movement of water leads to distortion of edges of reflection.
 Turbulence in water is best indicated by using wavy horizontal lines to indicate distortion in the reflection due to turbulence.
-Add more ‘wave’ to the water stroke to indicate movement in water as well as discussed before.
+Add more ‘wave’ to the water stroke to indicate movement in water.

 Increasing Reflection Distortion to Indicate More Turbulence:

 Increasing the distortion in reflection and making it darker gives impression of more turbulent water as shown below.
 Use appropriate level of distortion to indicate the level of turbulence you want.

 In the techniques above, vertical lines were used for calm reflection and distorted reflection using horizontal lines were used to indicate turbulent water with water stroke added as well.
 Another technique is to use water stroke itself to indicate reflection by using more stroke to darken the area indicating reflection as shown below.
 Since stroke direction is horizontal, this technique can be used for drawing turbulent reflection.

 Watch video demonstration of drawing water with movement on my YouTube channel.

 The same technique can be used to draw water without explicit embankment as shown below.
 In this case, darken the edge of water to show reflection and make sure to keep the edge of water very irregular.

 Following is another example of water flowing across without an embankment.